 To illustrate building height at the rezoning stage (before detailed drawings are prepared), the building is shown with its height above Harvey Road.
-This fits with the definition of building height in the St. John's Development Regulations.
+This fits with the definition of building height in the Envision Development Regulations.
 However, other factors can affect the height of the finished roofline at the building stage, including the grade of the property, ground conditions (rock outcrop or loose soil), the location of the foundation footings, and the type of roofline.
-This means that the final development could end up higher than what is shown in the drawings.
-Given the sensitive nature of the site, we would want to avoid any surprises.
+This means that in certain situations the final development could end up higher than what is shown in the drawings.
+Given the sensitive nature of the site, the building height standard has been framed to set a maximum above Harvey Road, regardless of grade or foundation issues that may arise.
+For example, if the developer cannot dig as deep into the ground as shown in the drawings, they would have to reduce the overall number of levels rather than allow the building to go above the maximum building height from Harvey Road.
+Further, for the purpose of the proposed zone, building height is defined to include mechanical structures, smokestacks, steeples and purely ornamental structures above a roof.
+These elements are normally excluded from the building height measurement, however in this case they will be included to ensure that no parts of the building are taller than 16.5 metres above Harvey Road.